Why Start New Churches?

 Alumni Church Planters

 The list of church plants started by PTS alums continues to grow.
-Learn more about how PTS prepared Chris Brown, coordinator of the Church Planting Initiative, for his ministry with fellow PTS alum Michael Gehrling at The Upper Room Presbyterian Church.
+Learn more about how PTS prepared Chris Brown for his ministry with fellow PTS alum Michael Gehrling at The Upper Room Presbyterian Church.

 Other church plants led by PTS alumni include:

 - Hot Metal Bridge Faith Community Planted by the Rev. Jeff Eddings '08 and the Rev. Jim Walker '03, Hot Metal Bridge Faith Community is sharing God's word in Pittsburgh's South Side and beyond.
 Learn more.
 WATCH VIDEO

 - The Open Door A missional church community, The Open Door serves Pittsburgh's East End and is led by the Rev. BJ Woodworth '07 (pastor) and the Rev. John Creasy '06 (associate pastor).
 Additionally, John is also director of the Garfield Community Farm.
 Learn more.